jinlab-washu/HapMap-BenchmarkSet-Manuscript/assemblyBasedValidation/regionRescue/README.md

 # Assembly based Validation

-This repository goes over the methodology for validating SNVs, Indels, and SVs usingm an assembly based approach.
+This repository goes over the methodology for validating SNVs, Indels, and SVs using an assembly based approach.

 ## File Structure
 ```markdown